Chapter 4.12

 C. Independent Investigation by Assessor.
 The assessor shall not be bound to accept as correct the return made by any person, but if he thinks it necessary or expedient, or if he suspects that a person who has not made a return has property subject to taxation he shall make an independent investigation as to the property of that person and may make his own valuation and assessment of the taxable amount thereof, which shall be prima facie evidence for all legal purposes and proceedings.

 D. Content of Assessment Roll.
-The assessor shall prepare an annual assessment roll in duplicate, after consideration of all returns made to him pursuant to this chapter, and after careful inquiry from such sources as he may deem reliable.
-On the roll he shall enter the following particulars:
+The assessor shall prepare an annual assessment roll in duplicate, after consideration of all returns made to the assessor pursuant to this chapter, and after careful inquiry from such sources as the assessor may deem reliable.
+On the roll the assessor shall enter the following particulars:

 2. A description of all taxable property;